schireson/setuplog/docs/README.md

 If the project is deployed directly, a service such as CloudWatch can be used to collect logs and metrics.
 Ask SRE if you don't have AWS permissions or need any help.
-The Amazon docs are here: [CloudWatch Logs Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html)
+The Amazon docs are here: [Quick Start: CloudWatch Logs Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html)